Bismyth/game-server/README.md

 # The Game Server

-Its a game server running on docker using Redis, Golang and Vue
+Its a game server running on docker using Redis, Golang and Vue.